((AP Photo/Andrew Harnik)

 10,000 health workers sent to help control Shanghai outbreak

-BEIJING (AP) — China has sent more than 10,000 health workers from around the country to Shanghai, including 2,000 from the military, as it struggles to stamp out a rapidly spreading outbreak in its largest city under its zero-COVID strategy.
+China has sent more than 10,000 health workers to Shanghai, including 2,000 military medical staff.
+They are struggling to stamp out a COVID-19 outbreak in China’s largest city

 People in poor counties died from COVID at nearly twice the rate of richer ones: study